saferpay/jsonapi/texts/ChapterPaymentPage.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">This parameter let you define your payment page config (PPConfig) by name.
-If this parameters is not set, your default PPConfig will be applied if available.
- When the PPConfig can't be found (e.g. wrong name), the Saferpay basic style will be applied to the payment page.</div>
+If this parameters is not set, your default PPConfig will be applied if available.<br> When the PPConfig can't be found (e.g. wrong name), the Saferpay basic style will be applied to the payment page.</div>
 	<i class="small text-muted">
 Id[1..20]<br />
 					<span>Example: name of your payment page config (case-insensitive)</span>